yenniecodes/MilestoneToTA/README.md

-# CP2
+# MotorPHGUI2
-Updated Version of CP2
+Updated Version of MotorPGUI using frames classes in Netbeans Apache.
-Group 2
+Group 1 - CP2 A2101